 London Welsh head coach Lyn Jones has backed Gavin Henson to recapture his best form after signing for the Premiership-bound Old Deer Park club.

-The move reunites 30-year-old Wales international with former Ospreys coach Lyn Jones, under whom he won two Celtic League titles during their five-year spell together at the Ospreys, between 2003 and 2008.
+The move reunites 30-year-old Wales international with former Ospreys coach Lyn Jones, under whom he won two Celtic League titles during their five-year spell together at the Ospreys, between 2003

-A double Grand Slam winner with Wales in 2005 and 2008, Henson has been capped 33 times by his country, scoring 133 points, with his last appearance coming in August 2011 against England at the Millennium Stadium.
+A double Grand Slam winner with Wales in 2005 and 2008, Henson has been capped 33 times by his country, scoring 133 points, with his last appearance coming in August 2011 against England at the

 As well as head coach Lyn Jones, Henson will also link up again at London Welsh with former Ospreys and Wales centre partner Sonny Parker, who joined the Exiles in April.